 NOTE: If a student is in an Honor Residential Hall and violates the Substance Abuse Policy and/or Violence Policy, he/she will have to vacate immediately and move to a regular residential hall.
-The Haskell Chemical Abuse Prevention Program (HCAPP) and/or Haskell Mental Assessment (HMHA) may be utilized.
-Students can choose to useother certified and/or licensed diversion programs at their own expense.
-Failure to complete a diversion program will result in an immediate "Notice to Vacate" a residentialhall and the student will no longer be considered in Good Social Standing.
+The Haskell Online Curriculum by Vector Solutions, Developing Caring Communities Committed to Action (DCCCA) and/or Haskell Mental Assessment (HMHA) may be utilized.
+Students can choose to use other certified and/or licensed diversion programs at their own expense.
+Failure to complete a diversion program will result in an immediate "Notice to Vacate" a residential hall and the student will no longer be considered in Good Social Standing.
 All sanctions must be completed before the student is considered to be in Good Social Standing once again.

-Student will need to apply for a diversion, and have that request granted in order to secure it as an option.
-The Student Conduct Administrator will review all diversion applications and make a determination to approve, or deny.
-Failure to complete application process, or having the diversion application denied can result in eviction fromhousing, a notice-to-vacate being issued, or other consequence deemed appropriate.
+Student will need to request a diversion, and have that request granted in order to secure it as an option.
+The Student Conduct Administrator will review and make a determination to approve, or deny.
+Failure to complete the sanctions outlined in the diversion contract can result in eviction from housing, a notice-to vacate being issued, or other consequence deemed appropriate.